 Our use of cookies

-We use necessary cookies to make our site work.
-Necessary cookies enable core functionality such as security, network management, website analytics and accessibility.
-You may disable these by changing your browser settings, but this may affect how the website functions.
+We use strictly necessary cookies to make our site work.
+These cookies enable core functionality such as security, network management, and accessibility.
 The cookies collect information in a way that does not directly identify anyone.
-For more information on how these cookies work, please see our privacy policy.
+For more information on how these cookies work please see our privacy policy.

-To agree to our use of cookies, click the 'Accept' button.
-No, give me more info
+To agree to our use of analytical cookies, click the 'Accept cookies' button.
+No, give me more information.

-For family history resources at Stoke on Trent City Archives please see: Family History Resources at Stoke on Trent City Archives
+For family history resources at Stoke-on-Trent City Archives please see: Family History Resources at Stoke on Trent City Archives

 Records of Local Government

-The City of Stoke on Trent is a unique federation of "The Six Towns" - Burslem, Fenton, Hanley, Longton, Stoke upon Trent and Tunstall - which had evolved from small hilltop villages into thriving industrial towns based upon the local mineral resources of coal, iron and clay.
-Since federation in 1910 Stoke on Trent has grown further to take in a wider area of north Staffordshire, including parts of Norton-in-the-Moors, Smallthorne, Meir, Weston Coyney and Trentham.
+The City of Stoke-on-Trent is a unique federation of "The Six Towns" - Burslem, Fenton, Hanley, Longton, Stoke-upon-Trent and Tunstall - which had evolved from small hilltop villages into thriving industrial towns based upon the local mineral resources of coal, iron and clay.
+Since federation in 1910 Stoke-on-Trent has grown further to take in a wider area of north Staffordshire, including parts of Norton-in-the-Moors, Smallthorne, Meir, Weston Coyney and Trentham.
 Stoke became a City in 1928.
 The City Archives hold records for the city and its predecessor authorities.

-Stoke on Trent County Borough/City Council, 1910 to present
+Stoke-on-Trent County Borough/City Council, 1910 to present

 Burslem Commissioners/Local Board of Health/Municipal Borough Council, 1825-1910